Manolo de los Santos: Priesthood

 He was ordained to the priesthood on May 7, 1974 as a priest of the Archdiocese of Caceres.
 On August 12, 1994 Pope John Paul II appointed him Bishop of Diocese of Virac.
-The prefect of the Congregation for the clergy, José Cardinal Sánchez, consecrated him on September 12, 1994 as the bishop.
-His principal co-consecrators were the Apostolic Nuncio to the Philippines, Archbishop Gian Vincenzo Moreni, and the Archbishop of Caceres, Leonard Zamora Legaspi OP.
+The prefect of the Congregation for the clergy, Cardinal Jose Tomas Sanchez, consecrated him on September 12, 1994 as the bishop.
+His principal co-consecrators were the Apostolic Nuncio to the Philippines, Archbishop Gian Vincenzo Moreni, and the Archbishop of Caceres, Leonard Zamora Legaspi.